pratikisc/ISCSalesOps/SFDC Case Bookings/001 Grouped Bookings Query for Sales Commissions.md

 ---
 title: Opportunity to Case Metrics Mapping.
-NOTE: Only Bookings with Commission Processing flag = NULL are included; Only Renewal, Amendment, Transfer included in grouping
+NOTE: Only Bookings with Commission Processing flag = NULL are included; Only Renewal, Amendment, Transfer included in grouping.
+Splits are removed from Grouping (Renewal, Amendment, Transfer splits)
 Status: Interim View.
 ---